Super Gluu User Guide#

 Choose Login Method#

-For additional security, Super Gluu gives you the option to configure either a PIN or TouchID to access Super Gluu.
+For additional security, Super Gluu gives you the option to configure either a passcode or TouchID to access Super Gluu.
 This choice can be changed in the application settings later.

 Confirm Push Notification#

 Next, it will ask for permission to send push notifications from the Gluu Server.
 This choice can be changed later in the device settings.
 More information about the push notification will be covered later in the document.